harelba/serium/README.md

 from collections import OrderedDict from uuid import uuid4

-from pycase.caseclasses import CaseClass, CaseClassException, cc_to_json_str, cc_from_json_str, cc_to_dict, cc_from_dict, CaseClassListType, CaseClassSubTypeKey, CaseClassSubTypeValue, \
+from serium.caseclasses import CaseClass, CaseClassException, cc_to_json_str, cc_from_json_str, cc_to_dict, cc_from_dict, CaseClassListType, CaseClassSubTypeKey, CaseClassSubTypeValue, \
     CaseClassSelfType
-from pycase.types import cc_uuid
+from serium.types import cc_uuid

 # Define logging level as INFO.
-Change to DEBUG to see pycase logs
+Change to DEBUG to see serium logs
 logging.basicConfig(stream=sys.stdout, level=logging.INFO)